- This event has passed.

 - Ben Osborn, Pfizer UK Country Manager and ABPI President – “The Power of Innovation and Collaboration in Medicines Discovery and Access – lessons from the recent past, vision for a bright UK future”

-- MHRA speaker, details TBC – “MHRA innovation supporting the UK to be a global life sciences super-power”
+- Dr Kirsty Wydenbach, Expert Medical Assessor at Medicines and Healthcare products Regulatory Agency – “MHRA innovation supporting the UK to be a global life sciences super-power”

-- Andrew Howard, Deputy Director, EU Exit and International Trade at The Office for Life Sciences – “Global Britain – An Exciting New Era for UK Life Sciences”
+- Andrew Howard, Deputy Director for Trade, Regulation and Analysis at The Office for Life Sciences – “Global Britain – An Exciting New Era for UK Life Sciences”

 - Caroline Cake, CEO at Health Data Research UK – “Clinical data and real world evidence in action”